carbon-language/carbon-lang/llvm/docs/HowToAddABuilder.rst

 Steps To Add Builder To LLVM Buildbot
 =====================================
-Volunteers can provide their build machines to work as build slaves to public LLVM Buildbot.
+Volunteers can provide their build machines to work as build workers to public LLVM Buildbot.

 Here are the steps you can follow to do so: